Santa Fe Springs, California: Top employers

 According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:

 Transportation

 Santa Fe Springs is served by Metrolink from its Norwalk/Santa Fe Springs station.
 Metro Local and Norwalk Transit provide local bus service.

 Interstate 5 and Interstate 605 have exits in Santa Fe Springs.

+Education

+The northern portion of Santa Fe Springs is served by the Little Lake City, Los Nietos and South Whittier School Districts and the Whittier Union High School District, while the southern portion is divided between the ABC and Norwalk-La Mirada Unified School Districts.